Ricy137/RSPGame-Next/README.md

 **It's a game for two players, if you just want to test the game, it's better to use two browsers.**

-1. First hand creats the game: deployed the game contract, assign the second hand and stake some money
+1. First hand creats the game: deployed the game contract, commit its move, assign the second hand and stake some money
 2. Second hand join the game with the game contract address provided by the first hand.
-3. Second hand made its move and stake same amount of money as the first hand.
+3. Second hand makes its move and stake same amount of money as the first hand.
-4. First hand reveal its move and salt.
+4. First hand reveals its move and salt.
 Result revealed and game over.
 5. If any party doesn't response within 5 minutes, the other party can end the game and get the stake back.
 6. You can always restart a new game from landing page, every time the game restarted, a new contract will be deployed.